Ivory (wrestler): Women's Champion (1999–2000)

-Right to Censor (2000–2001)

 In late 1999, Ivory began portraying a more conservative character.
-On January 23, 2000 at the Royal Rumble, she grudgingly took part in the "Miss Royal Rumble" swimsuit contest, which was won by Mae Young.
+On January 23, 2000, at the Royal Rumble, she grudgingly took part in the "Miss Royal Rumble" swimsuit contest, which was won by Mae Young.
 She challenged Jacqueline for the WWF Women's Championship on March 9, but she was unsuccessful.
 A few weeks later on an episode of Smackdown, she became the first woman to attempt to win the WWF Hardcore Championship, after unsuccessfully trying to pin Crash Holly backstage.

+Right to Censor (2000–2001)

 Following a period of absence, Ivory returned to WWF television in October 2000 as a member of a villainous alliance of conservative wrestlers known as Right to Censor.
 The change in character saw her don less suggestive ring attire and more conservative hairstyles.
+Group leader Stevie Richards would later state on his podcast that unlike the other Right to Censor members (notably The Goodfather) who privately hated being in the group, Ivory legitimately felt the way the group felt on scantily clad women and that the focus needed to be on in-ring skills.
+Richards also said that Ivory could have easily supplanted himself as the leader with how well she performed in the role, adding that it "was her best role in WWE".

 Ivory quickly began a rivalry with Women's Champion Lita, winning the Women's Championship for the third time by defeating Lita, Jacqueline, and Trish Stratus in a Fatal Four-Way match.
 She retained the title against Lita at the Survivor Series on November 19, with the assistance of Right to Censor leader Steven Richards, in a match that SLAM!
 Wrestling claimed "illustrated to what heights women's wrestling is capable of reaching in North America if the right talent is permitted to strut their stuff in a wrestling ring and not a pit full of jello."
 Ivory also retained her title in a Triple Threat match against Stratus and Molly Holly at Armageddon on December 10.

 Ivory and the Right to Censor began feuding with Chyna after the latter posed for Playboy in late 2000.
 On the December 7 episode of Raw, Ivory and Val Venis delivered a double-team piledriver to Chyna which, in storyline, injured her neck.
 Chyna challenged Ivory for the Women's Championship at the Royal Rumble on January 21, 2001.
 Ivory retained her title when she pinned Chyna, who had appeared to re-aggravate her neck injury.
 Chyna challenged Ivory for the title once more at WrestleMania X-Seven on April 1 and defeated Ivory in a brief match, ending Ivory's third reign as Women's Champion.
 The Right to Censor stable was finally disbanded on April 26, 2001.